NuLink-network/nulink-sdk/docs/classes/NuLinkHDWallet.md

 **`Throws`**

-Error - Throws an error if the restore wallet tag is missing or if the wallet could not be restored from the data file.
+- Throws an error if the restore wallet tag is missing or if the wallet could not be restored from the data file.

 **`Static`**